kwicktom/scripts/user/README.md

 ###Usage

 * Include the *functions.bsh* into a shell script
-* call the functions to do user - relatd tasks (see function comments)
+* call the functions to do user - related tasks (see function comments)

 ###Dependencies